Three lines

 Before starting the integration development process ensure you have:

-• Returned a completed NDA and API licensing agreement.
+• Created your application through our Developer Dashboard.
 Don’t have an application yet?
 Create a developer account via sign in the top right.
-During setup you will be required to sign an NDA & API agreement.

-• Reviewed the Versioning & Upgrade Timelines and Quality & Performance Standards.
+• Reviewed the Quality & Performance Standards.

 Process Overview